Distortion in Cremona groups: Introduction

 \subsubsection{Distortion in dimension $2$}

 Assume, for simplicity, that the field $\bfk$ is algebraically closed.
 Typical elements of $\Cr_d(\bfk)$ have dynamical degree $>1$.
 At the opposite, we have the notion of {\bf{algebraic elements}}.
-A birational transformation $f\colon M\to M$ is {\bf{algebraic}}, or {\bf{bounded}}, if $\deg_H(f^{n})$ is a bounded sequence of integers; by a theorem of Weil (see \cite{Weil}), $f$ is bounded if and only if there exists a projective variety $M'$, a birational map $\varphi\colon M'\dasharrow M$, and an integer $m>0$, such that $\varphi^{-1}\circ f^m \circ \varphi$ is an element of $\Aut(M')^0$ (the connected component of the identity in the group of automorphisms $\Aut(M')$).
+A birational transformation $f\colon M\dasharrow M$ is {\bf{algebraic}}, or {\bf{bounded}}, if $(\deg_H(f^{n}))_{n\ge 0}$ is a bounded sequence of integers; by a theorem of Weil (see \cite{Weil}), $f$ is bounded if and only if there exists a projective variety $M'$, a birational map $\varphi\colon M'\dasharrow M$, and an integer $m>0$, such that $\varphi^{-1}\circ f^m \circ \varphi$ is an element of $\Aut(M')^0$ (the connected component of the identity in the group of automorphisms $\Aut(M')$).
 In the case of surfaces, bounded elements are also called {\bf{elliptic}}; we shall explain this terminology in Section~\ref{prundi}.

 \begin{thm} Let $\bfk$ be a field.
 If an element $f\in \Cr_2(\bfk)$ is distorted, then $f$ is elliptic.
-If $\bfk$ is algebraically closed and of characteristic $0$, and $f\in \Cr_2(\bfk)$ is elliptic, then either $f$ has finite order, or its distortion is exponential, or its distortion is doubly exponential and in that case $f$ is conjugate to a unipotent automorphism of $\P^2_\bfk$. \end{thm}
+If $\bfk$ is algebraically closed and of characteristic $0$, and $f\in \Cr_2(\bfk)$ is elliptic and of infinite order, then: \begin{itemize} \item if some positive power of $f$ is conjugate to a unipotent automorphism of $\P^2_\bfk$, then $f$ has double exponential distortion; \item otherwise, $f$ has exponential distortion. \end{itemize} \end{thm}

+The first assertion extends to $\Bir(X)$ for all projective surfaces (see Theorems~\ref{thm:Halphen-Undistorted} and~\ref{thm:Jonquieres-Undistorted}), but the second does not.
+For instance, if $X$ is a complex abelian surface and $\Aut(X)$ has only finitely many connected components, every translation of infinite order is undistorted and elliptic.